 Personalization is critical for success in email marketing

 Personalization is absolutely critical for success in email marketing.
 Customers have started to expect that the brands that they interact with will be able to not only track what they do in the context of their company, but also use that data to understand their interactions and make better recommendations for products, content, and actions.
-The above email personalization examples show some creative ways that companies have used their data to improve personalization and facilitate better experiences for their customers.
+The above email personalization examples and best practices show some creative ways that companies have used their data to improve personalization and facilitate better experiences for their customers.